-WVSOM began four new capital projects in 2021-22 which are the Student Center tower repair, the New Testing Center construction, the Main Building Roof Replacement Project, and the campus network upgrade.
-In addition, the school plans to replace the roof of the Robert C. Byrd Clinic original section in 2022-2023.
-The anticipated cost for the five projects is \$ 9.6 million.
+WVSOM began four new capital projects in 2021-22 which were the Student Center tower repair, the New Testing Center construction, the Main Building Roof Replacement Project, and the campus network upgrade.
+The Student Center Tower repair and Main Building Roof Replacement Project were completed in 2022-23 at a cost of \$1,482,971.
+In addition, the school started and completed the roof replacement on the original section of Robert C. Byrd Clinic in 2022-2023 at a cost of \$563,398.